zer0cache/matic-docs/docs/avail/introduction/what-is-avail.md

 #### High Guarantee

-Avail provides a provable high guarantee that the data is available.
-In constant time get close to 100% guarantee.
+Avail provides a provable high level of guarantee that the data is available.
+Light clients can independendly verify availability in a constant number of queries, without downloading the entire block.

 #### Minimum Trust

 No need to be a validator or host a full node.
-Even with a light client, get guaranteed availability.
+Even with a light client, get verifiable availability.

 #### Easy to Use